 Showing my piece Fairy Tale in a completely different space to the room at the Costume Museum has confirmed to me the premise that the ‘communion’ of the artwork with the space surrounding it is of prime importance.
 The piece filled the small garage in which I showed it and, thanks to the lighting, it reached another dimension, expressing something else which I hope viewers were able to notice.

-I showed the piece I created for the circuit and that will be part of a series, 5 Pieces of Felt, in a completely empty stone-walled room, hanging from a wooden beam, as if they were floating.
+I showed the piece I created for the circuit, 5 pieces of felt that will be part of the ’70 Heartbeats’ Series, in a completely empty stone-walled room, hanging from a wooden beam, as if they were floating.
 This allowed me to test how they can be installed.
-These pieces speak about the fleeting nature of time, and our inability to ‘catch’ it, like a heartbeat.
+These pieces speak about the fleeting nature of time, and our inability to retain it, like a heartbeat.

 This experience was very important for me, as it has given me another opportunity of working in Artistic Communion and to be able to do it with artists of other disciplines.